JK-Tech24/Jaafar-e-Portfolio-/README.md

 <h1>Joe's e-Portfolio</h1>

 <h2>About Me</h2>
-<p>Hi!
-I'm Joe, an Architect with a Master's in Construction Project Management and currently pursuing an MSc in Artificial Intelligence.
-My career has taken me through various roles, from infrastructure work to my current focus on facility management and maintenance.</p>
+<p>I am Jaafar, a Lebanese-Canadian architect with a Master's degree in Project Management, currently pursuing a Master's degree in Artificial Intelligence.
+My work focuses on construction, engineering and infrastructure projects, with a particular focus on facility management and maintenance.
+I am committed to introducing AI solutions to create innovation, improve project productivity and increase environmental efficiency.</p>

 <p><strong>Nationality:</strong> Lebanese and Canadian<br>
 <strong>Birth Date:</strong> January 16, 1985</p>